Japan's SoftBank won't cash in Alibaba stake on market debut

 SoftBank is the biggest shareholder in Alibaba and some market watchers had speculated it would use the IPO to bank some of his returns on the investment, initially just $20 million plus a handful of additional fund injections that in total came to less than $200 million.

-SoftBank spent $21.6 billion to buy No.3 U.S. mobile operator Sprint Corp last summer and is keen to follow that up with an acquisition of No.4 T-Mobile US Inc.
+SoftBank spent $21.6 billion to buy No.3 U.S. mobile operator Sprint Corp (S.N) last summer and is keen to follow that up with an acquisition of No.4 T-Mobile US Inc TMUS.N.

 Son said that, while SoftBank's percentage stake in Alibaba may dip due to dilution when new shares are issued in the offering, he would not be selling any of it off.